 Tropical cyclones form most readily when there is a very warm ocean surface and a strong temperature gradient through the atmosphere - i.e. a big difference in the temperature of the air at the surface and the air higher up.
 A warming climate means that the temperature gradient is likely to decrease, so the conditions under which tropical cyclones form may occur less often.
 This means that the overall number of tropical cyclones that form will likely decrease.
+In Australia, there has already been a decrease in the number of tropical cyclones observed (CSIRO and BoM 2022).
 However, rising ocean surface temperatures and a warmer, wetter atmosphere provide a larger source of energy for tropical cyclones to draw on once they are formed.
-It is thus likely that tropical cyclones will become more intense with climate change in terms of maximum wind speed and the amount of rainfall they produce (IPCC 2012).
+It is thus likely that tropical cyclones will become more intense with climate change in terms of maximum wind speed and the amount of rainfall they produce (IPCC 2012, 2023).
 Looking at two of 2017's most destructive hurricanes - Irma and Maria - the amount of rainfall was likely six percent and nine percent higher, respectively, compared to a world without climate change (Patricola and Wehner 2019).